jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Cool huh?

-And, that's what I mean by cyborgology and majic.
+That's another example of cyborgology and majic.
 When a new tool is in our hands, it gives us a unique ability and therefore increases our cyborgology.
 But we need to be taught how to use it.
 We can learn this majic ourselves, or a majician can teach us.

 To have a prosperous future, we'll need lots of these majic lessons.

 Because technology will keep getting more advanced.
-So, someone needs to teach Main Street all the possibilities behind modern tech.
+Someone needs to teach Main Street all the possibilities of modern tech.
 Artificial intelligence, machine learning, robotics, 3D printing, augmented reality, virtual reality, super-computers, and whatever else the protagonist wizards invent.

 You know how Home Depot workers give "Do It Yourself" advice?
 Well, who does a plumber ask to find out which 3D printer to use to make a custom pipe?
 What about a roofer curious which drone and camera best inspect weather damage?
 How can a physiotherapist use machine learning to help her client's sprained knee?